MicrosoftDocs/visualstudio-docs/docs/vsto/word-solutions.md

 ---
 title: "Word solutions"
-description: Learn how you can use Visual Studio solutions to automate Word, extend Word features, and customize the Word user interface (UI).. ms.custom: SEO-VS-2020 ms.date: "08/14/2019" ms.topic: "conceptual"
+description: Learn how you can use Visual Studio solutions to automate Word, extend Word features, and customize the Word user interface (UI). ms.custom: SEO-VS-2020 ms.date: "08/14/2019" ms.topic: "conceptual"